Peronism

-Peronism, also called justicialism, is an Argentine political movement based on the ideas and legacy of Argentine ruler Juan Perón (1895–1974).
-It has been an influential movement in 20th and 21st century Argentine politics.
-Since 1946, Peronists have won 10 out of the 13 presidential elections in which they have been allowed to run.
-The main Peronist party is the Justicialist Party.
-The policies of Peronist presidents have differed greatly, but the general ideology has been described as "a vague blend of nationalism and labourism" or populism.
+Peronism, also known as justicialism, is an Argentine ideology and political movement with a left-wing tendency, based on the ideas, doctrine, and legacy of Juan Perón (1895–1974).
+It has been an influential movement in 20th- and 21st-century Argentine politics.
+Since 1946, Peronists have won 10 out of the 14 presidential elections in which they have been allowed to run.
+Peronism is defined through its three flags: "social justice" (the fight against social and economic inequalities), "economic independence" (an economy that does not depend on other countries, by developing its national industry), and "political sovereignty" (the non-interference of foreign powers in domestic affairs).